vallikkv/oscpprep/Windows/Windows PrivilegeEscalation.md

 sc qc <Servicename>
 ```
 Check the START_TYPE
-DEMAND_START means that the service can be start manually
+DEMAND_START means that the service can be start manually <br />
-Binary path name and any dependencies can be identified.
+Binary path name and any dependencies can be identified. <br />
-Service_Start_Name => LocalSystem => Means service is running with system privilege
+Service_Start_Name => LocalSystem => Means service is running with system privilege  <br />

 ```
 sc query <servicename>
 ```
 STATE => Current state of the service, started or stopped.

-e.

 b.
 Unquoted Service Path
 c.
 Weak Registry Permissions